FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: On the order ticket itself, directly adjacent to the SEND button, a one-line disclosure synthesised from the client's jurisdiction + the product's issuer + the regulator at the moment of order building.
 "Trading CFD on ASX 200 with ACY Capital Australia (AFSL 403863).
 Product not regulated by [client's home].
 Full PDS."
 The line updates if the client changes instrument or account.
 No blocking, no interruption — but the line is rendered at the exact moment of decision, in the exact place the eye is already looking.

 Cons: It requires real engineering.
 The disclosure is a computed string derived from [client jurisdiction] × [product issuer] × [regulator mapping] × [relevant AFSL].
 That matrix has to live in the data model, not the Figma file.
-You cannot ship Pattern C with a front-end copy library; you need a backend rule engine that the legal team can edit without a release.
+You cannot ship Pattern C with a front-end copy library; you need a backend rule engine that legal and compliance can edit without a code release.
+This is the right architecture for the problem; it is just not the cheap one.

 Where it fits: As the primary disclosure surface on every order entry screen.
 This is the one I keep coming back to.